To stop a dog from jumping, most trainers will say you should ignore the jumping and praise your dog when all four paws are on the ground.

 Where to order a Doggie Don’t + coupon code

-Would you like to try the Doggie Don’t Device?
+Have you used the Doggie Don’t Device?